 We love a budget-friendly hack, especially if said hack means you don’t have to drop a small fortune on your art collection.

 While many celebrities might feel tempted—nay, obligated—to fill their homes with one-of-a-kind, million-dollar artworks, this star is going hi-tech.
 In one corner of Moore’s living room, a Frame TV by Samsung offers an ever-changing display of works from world-renowned artists, from Picasso to Renoir.

 Want to know more about her transformation?
-You can see all the before images of Moore’s mid-century abode here, or tour the finished space on AD.
+You can see all the before images of Moore’s mid-century abode here.

 See more celebrity homes we love: